What To Plant In October-Zones 1-10

 How to Harvest Brussels Sprouts

-Your Brussels sprouts will start to ripen around 80-90 days after being planted.
+Your Brussels sprouts will ripen around 80-90 days after being planted.
 Snip off the sprouts when they are about 1-2 inches in diameter.
 The leaves will turn yellow as the plants mature.
 Store your unused Brussels sprouts in the refrigerator.

 Bulbs